asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 ###Starting with the Test

-When pairing as the coach you can write the first test and start the conversation.
-Show that by writing the test first it guides you to writing well designed software.
+As the coach, write the first test and start the conversation.
+Show that by writing the test first it guides developers to writing well designed software.
 Testable code is, by its nature, decoupled.

 > When you follow the three rules of TDD, all your code will be testable by definition!
 And another word for "testable" is "decoupled".
 In order to test a module in isolation, you must decouple it.
 So TDD forces you to decouple modules.
 Indeed, if you follow the three rules, you will find yourself doing much more decoupling than you may be used to.
 This forces you to create better, less coupled, designs.
 > &mdash; _Robert Martin from his post [The Three Rules of TDD](http://butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd)_